© Kts | Dreamstime.com

 By definition, a heart attack is the result of blockage in an artery that supplies blood to the heart muscle.
 These blood vessels are called coronary arteries.
 You’ve probably heard the term “coronary artery disease,” or CAD.
-That just means that there’s plaque buildup in one or more of the heart’s arteries.
+That just means that there’s plaque buildup in one or more of the heart’s arteries, and that it’s reducing or blocking blood flow in those arteries.
 The plaque is a waxy substance that includes LDL cholesterol, fats, and other waste products from your bloodstream.

 Know the Warning Signs